bradenmacdonald/astrocube/README.md

 + Installs a script called `astrocubeview.py`, which provides a simple ipython-like interface for quickly viewing a data cube and executing arbitrary commands using the data in the cube (uses matplotlib and pygtk)
++ Also capable of loading artificial data cubes that do not have coordinate information (only "OBJECT", "LINENAME", and "NAXIS" headers are required in the FITS file as of version 0.2).

 Installation
 -----